tbali0524/playground-c2779db2/markdowns/code-repo.md

 * Sign in to your `github` account  and [create a new repo](https://github.com/new).
 Preferably choose the same name for the repo as the local directory name you have chosen above.
 * __For CG puzzles: make sure sure you set your repo to be 'private'__.
 * Now connect your local repo with the github repo yopu created:
     * At first time you need to provide your github credentials.
-Later you don't need to type in passwords or access tokens if usinf the same machine.
+Later you don't need to type in passwords or access tokens if using the same machine.

 ```bash
 git remote add origin "https://github.com/your-github-profile-name/reponame.git"